 As an employee you may be trying to get to grips with the Government’s new job retention scheme announced by the Chancellor recently.
 Here’s what we know so far:

 WHAT ARE FURLOUGHED WORKERS?

 Under the newly announced Coronavirus Job Retention Scheme, all employers in the UK with be able to able to access financial support, with the aim of paying part of their employees’ salaries.
 This is vital to employers who would otherwise have to lay off their employees during the ongoing health crisis.

 The term ‘Furloughed workers’ is given to describe the employees whose salaries are, at least partly, being paid by the government scheme.
 They are not currently working for their employer, but they have not been made redundant either.

 The scheme is currently planned to run for an initial three-month period, starting from 1st March 2020, although extension will be possible if necessary.

 All UK employers are eligible to apply for the scheme, allowing them to apply for a grant of up to 80% of each employee’s salary, up to a cap of £2,500 per month.
+The government will also pay the associated employer national insurance contributions and minimum automatic enrollment employer pension contributions on top.

 It is up to the discretion of the employer to whether or not they wish to fund the difference between this payment and each employee’s usual salary.
 Those who have their salary reduced as a result of these changes may still be eligible for support through the welfare system, including Universal Credit.

 We know that it is a vastly uncertain time for all industries at the moment, with many small businesses struggling to survive.
-We are all hoping that taking the above measures will aid the survival of many who are going to need it at this current time.
+Developments and updates in government policy are happening at an unprecedented speed.
+We are all hoping that taking the tough decision to Furlough employees will aid the survival of many who are going to need it at this current time.